Guide: Deploying to Kubernetes

 type: ClusterIPSteps to Deploy

-To access the server from outside the cluster, you will typically use an Ingress.
-Here is a sample Ingress resource:
+To access the server from outside the cluster, you'll typically want to use an Ingress.
+I've put together a sample resource that you can adapt for your own domain.

 apiVersion: networking.k8s.io/v1